Secret Six: Involvement with John Brown

 Brown was planning to capture weapons from a federal armory at Harpers Ferry, Virginia (now West Virginia), and lead a slave rebellion in the South.
 While it is unclear whether these men knew of Brown's ultimate plan, it is known that some were ambivalent regarding the use of violence as a way to bring about the destruction of slavery.
 Brown met with members of the Six several times during 1858 and 1859 to discuss how he would attack the slave system.

 In October 1859, Brown's plan failed.
 The question immediately arose of who was backing Brown, as his declarations that the raid was his own idea were not believed.
 Speculation and then testimony, reported in The New York Times, New-York Herald, and other papers, began to link the names of the Six with Brown's.
 On November 7, Smith had himself confined to an insane asylum, denying that he had been involved in supporting Brown.
 Howe, Sanborn, and Stearns fled to Canada temporarily to avoid arrest.
 Parker was already in Italy, a guest of Robert and Elizabeth Barrett Browning, as it was believed that a warm climate was helpful to those suffering from tuberculosis.

 "We did not know that Brown meant to begin there, in Virginia, at Harper's Ferry," Sanborn insisted.
 Like Gerrit Smith, Sanborn felt justified in making public statements which told a part of the truth, but not the whole truth.
 "We expected he would go farther west, into a region less accessible, where his movements might escape notice for weeks, except as the alleged acts of some marauding party."

 On the night of April 3, 1860, five federal marshals arrived at Frank Sanborn's home in Concord, Massachusetts, handcuffed him, and attempted to wrestle him into a coach and take him to Washington to answer questions before the Senate in regard to his involvement with John Brown.
 Approximately 150 townspeople rushed to Sanborn's defense.
 Judge Ebenezer R. Hoar issued a writ of replevin, formally demanding the surrender of the prisoner.
 In a letter to a friend, Louisa May Alcott wrote, "Sanborn was nearly kidnapped.
 Great ferment in town.
 Annie Whiting immortalized herself by getting into the kidnapper's carriage so that they could not put the long legged martyr in."

 Parker, dying of tuberculosis, remained in Italy until his death in 1860.
 Higginson was the sole member of the Six to stay in the United States and to publicly proclaim his support for Brown.
-He even developed a plan to have Brown rescued from his jail cell, but Brown did not want any part of it.
+He even developed a plan to have Brown rescued from his jail cell, but Brown did not want to be rescued.
 Higginson asked Sanborn upon the latter's absconding to Canada, "Can your clear moral sense justify our holding our tongues in order to save ourselves from the reprobation of society, even as that nobler man whom we did provoke to enter into danger becomes the scapegoat of that reprobation, going for us even to the gallows?"